 Furthermore, the past 20 years have documented significant improvements in U.S. grain yields: Corn yield has increased by more than 1.8 bu/ac per year; soybean and wheat yields, in comparison, have risen approximately 0.5 and 0.4 bu/ac per year, respectively.

-Given yield increases across record acreages, it should be of no surprise that the International Plant Nutrition Institute (IPNI) has reported steady declines innutrient levels.
-Such nutrients include (P), (K) and (S).
+Given yield increases across record acreages, it should be of no surprise that the International Plant Nutrition Institute (IPNI) has reported steady declines in soil test nutrient levels.
+Such nutrients include phosphorus (P), potassium (K) and Sulfur (S).

 This leads to many questions.
-Are you keenly aware of revised?
+Are you keenly aware of revised nutrient removal rates?
 Are you adequately replacing removed nutrients?
 Will this lead to a soil nutrient crisis?

 Every five years, IPNI publishes a summary of soil test levels across North America.
 In its latest summary (2015), several areas show reductions in median soil test levels for P and/or K. Some of the more notable areas of decline over the past 15 years include the eastern Corn Belt, eastern Canada, southern/central Plains, the Mississippi Delta and the southeast United States (IPNI, 2016).